perslev/U-Sleep-API-Python-Bindings/README.md

 ```

 ### Detailed Python Example
-For more fine-grained control, you may invoke the relevant lower-level API bindings e.g. as follows:
+For more fine-grained control, you may call the relevant lower-level API bindings e.g. as follows:

 ```python
 import logging